Fabrication and characterization of vacuum-gap microstrip resonators

 The niobium layer of the ground plane is etched using \ch{CF4} + \ch{O2} reactive ion etching (RIE).
 This chemistry is highly selective between the aluminum mask and the niobium main layer.
 The etching stops at the innermost thin layer of aluminum, preventing any risk of etching into the sacrificial resist and potentially harming the base layer (see Fig.\,\ref{fig:fabsketch}\,(c)).
-Finally, the inner layer of the ground plane is etched in the same RIE using a combined \ch{BCl3} and \ch{Ar} plasma (see fig.\,\ref{fig:fabsketch}\,(d)).
+Finally, the inner layer of the ground plane is etched in the same RIE using a combined \ch{BCl3} and \ch{Ar} plasma (see Fig.\,\ref{fig:fabsketch}\,(d)).
 The plasma causes some damage to the topmost aluminum layer, but it is not sufficient to etch it completely.

-We deploy a sequence of organic solvents (N-Methyl-2-pyrrolidone (NMP), acetone and ethanol) to remove the sacrificial resist and release the ground plane (see fig.\,\ref{fig:fabsketch}\,(d)).
-To ensure optimal removal of the sacrificial resist the sample is left for two days in NMP, one day in acetone and one day in ethanol.
-Without letting the wafer dry at any point during this process, it is transferred in ethanol to a critical point dryer to release the ground plane without collapsing the structure due to surface tension, similar to MEMS fabrication processes\cite{jafri_critical_1999}.
+We deploy a sequence of organic solvents (N-Methyl-2-pyrrolidone (NMP), acetone, and ethanol) to remove the sacrificial resist and release the ground plane (see Fig.\,\ref{fig:fabsketch}\,(d)).
+To ensure optimal removal of the sacrificial resist, the sample is left for two days in NMP, one day in acetone, and one day in ethanol.
+Without letting the wafer dry at any point during this process, we transfer it in ethanol to a critical point dryer to release the ground plane, similar to MEMS fabrication processes\cite{jafri_critical_1999}.
 This step is essential for creating such narrow vacuum gaps with this technique, as surface tension during drying would otherwise cause the collapse of the structures.
 In Fig.\,\ref{fig:Imaging}, two SEM images augmented with false colors illustrate air-bridges over a CPW transmission line and the start of a VG microstrip, both implemented using the described process.